zhufuyi/sponge/pkg/cache/README.md

 	}

 	if errors.Is(err, model.ErrCacheNotFound) {
-		// 从mysql获取
+		// get from mysql
 		table := &model.UserExample{}
 		err = d.db.WithContext(ctx).Where("id = ?", id).First(table).Error
 		if err != nil {
-			// if data is empty, set not found cache to prevent cache penetration(防止缓存穿透) if errors.Is(err, model.ErrRecordNotFound) {
+			// if data is empty, set not found cache to prevent cache penetration(preventing Cache Penetration) if errors.Is(err, model.ErrRecordNotFound) {
 				err = d.cache.SetCacheWithNotFound(ctx, id)
 				if err != nil {